florian-beetz/bachelor-thesis/thesis.md

 in Java 2, `assert` in Java 4 and `enum` in Java 5, which subsequently can no longer be used as identifiers.

-With Java 9 the *Java Platform Module System* (JPMS) -- also popular under its working name *Jigsaw* -- was introduced the the Java platform among other minor changes.
+With Java 9 the *Java Platform Module System* (+JPMS) -- also popular under its working name *Jigsaw* -- was introduced the the Java platform among other minor changes.
-JPMS adds *modules*, which are identifiable artifacts containing code, to the Java language [@Mac2017].
++JPMS adds *modules*, which are identifiable artifacts containing code, to the Java language [@Mac2017].
-The monolithic JDK itself was also split into smaller modules [@Clark2017].
+The monolithic +JDK itself was also split into smaller modules [@Clark2017].

 Since Java 9 the release cycle has also adapted to a faster pace [@Reinhold2018].
-Beginning with Java 9, a feature release will be published every six months and long term support (LTS) releases will be released every three years.
-Because of this, Java 9 is already superseded by Java 10 as of writing, and Java 11, the next LTS release, is expected to be released in September 2018.
+Beginning with Java 9, a feature release will be published every six months and long term support (+LTS) releases will be released every three years.
+Because of this, Java 9 is already superseded by Java 10 as of writing, and Java 11, the next +LTS release, is expected to be released in September 2018.

 ### Advantages of Modules {#sec:j9_adv}

-Before Java 9, artifacts were usually distributed as *Java archives* (JARs) [@Kothagal2017].
+Before Java 9, artifacts were usually distributed as *Java archives* (++JAR) [@Kothagal2017].
 Java has a concept of a classpath, which is a path in the file system Java searches for compiled code required at runtime or compilation.
 [@fig:classpath] shows a schematic image of a classpath as it would be specified to Java.
-This classpath has 4 JAR files on it, each containing several packages.
+This classpath has 4 +JAR files on it, each containing several packages.
 The white rectangles symbolize classes in the packages.

 ![Unresolved Classpath before Java 9 [@Kothagal2017]](images/classpath.svg){#fig:classpath}